primer/doctocat/.changeset/many-ears-smoke.md

 "@primer/gatsby-theme-doctocat": major
 ---

-Updated the `Do` and `Dont` component APIs to allow consumers to control how images are rendered:
+Update the `Do` and `Dont` component APIs to allow consumers to control how images are rendered:

 ```diff
 - <Do src="https://example.com/do.png">